MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 # Move a SharePoint site to a different geo location

 With SharePoint site geo move, you can move SharePoint sites to other geo locations within your multi-geo environment.
+This feature is currently in preview.

 The following types of site can be moved between geo locations: